So how do we find our antique china values?

 efficiently by using a touch of Google-fu (covered in stage 3 below).

-In fact, it's a good idea to look at the landscape within these luxury listings for the type of item you are researching first in order to cross check your item doesn't fit into this category (we can wish!).
+In fact, it's a good idea to look at the landscape within these luxury listings (specially for antique china values) first in order to cross check your item doesn't fit into this category (we can wish!).

 So we have the top end auction sales listings and the sweet spot in the middle, but what of the popular end?